lolzminer123/minerproxy/README.md

 add low share option incase a user wants low shares solo or both shares solo fyi works on shared or solo, solo is best :)

+just added discord feature for notifications, just add your disocrd username with hashtags for notifications when block is found.

+if ur av detects abnormal its ot bcuz its a modified .exe file so add turn of av go to add acception then re-enable ur av some avs i have tested and nothing apart from 1 only bcuz its a modified .exe

 tested on
 k1pool
 2miners